-Codominant Leaders -- The main defect observed was codominant leaders.
-The portion of trees with codominant leaders with included bark is only 19 percent of the total number of trees with codominant leaders (Figure 5).
-Eighty one percent of the trees with codominant leaders did not have included bark and are less of a hazard (Figure 6).
-Generally we recommend end weight reduction pruning on codominant leaders especially leaders with included bark.
+Codominant Leaders - The most common defect observed was codominant leaders (Figure 3).
+The portion of trees with codominant leaders with included bark is less than half of the total number of trees with codominant leaders.
+Most of the trees with codominant leaders did not have included bark and are less of a hazard.
+Generally, we recommend end weight reduction pruning on codominant leaders especially leaders with included bark.